-The review was compiled by gathering input from the public focus groups and surveys, interviewing stakeholders, such as board members and key staffers, evaluating performance categories, such as organization, outreach and funding sources, and comparing findings to six Texas public health entities and 10 hospital districts throughout the U.S.
+The review was compiled by gathering input from public focus groups and surveys, interviewing stakeholders, such as board members and key staffers, evaluating performance categories, such as organization, outreach and funding sources, and comparing findings to six Texas public health entities and 10 hospital districts throughout the U.S.

 See the three main takeaways from the findings.